felleg/felleg.gitlab.io-backup/content/books/book-58-wiring-the-winning-organization.md

 ---

-Naming things is hard.
-Whether it's a variable, a book, a child, or even an entire philosophical movement, harnessing the power of words is a daunting task.

 For a number of years, I have grown dissatisfied with the term "DevOps".
 Don't get me wrong; I am still incredibly thankful for the DevOps community that made me aware of a different way to see work and collaboration.
 In the past year, my understanding of DevOps shifted from a pipeline-centric approach to a learning-centric one.
-I fantasized about how we could use the DevOps way of thinking to streamline processes between teams that don't have the name "Dev" and "Ops", teams that might not even write code.
+I fantasized about how we could use the DevOps way of thinking to streamline processes between teams that don't have the names "Dev" and "Ops", teams that might not even write code.
 I was daydreaming about using DevOps to solve problems happening between Marketing and HR teams.

 However, not everyone agreed with me.
 I was recently told, "What you are talking about has value, but it is not DevOps.
 Please stop using the DevOps name in conjunction with your ideas, because you are hurting the movement and our efforts."
-What words, then, should I use to talk about this new perspective?
+Ouch.

 I believe the term "DevOps" has outstayed its welcome.
 I say this because I started noticing that depending on who you ask what the DevOps movement is working towards, you'll get a different answer.
 This is a problem when you say your company "does DevOps".
 What does that even mean?
+The problem here is an eternal one: naming things correctly is simply really, really hard.

-I think authors Gene Kim and Steven J. Spear came to a similar conclusion when writing this book.
-When Kim made DevOps mainstream with [The Phoenix Project](/books/book-41-1-the-phoenix-project/) in 2013, he was actually showing us the tip of the iceberg.
+I think authors Gene Kim and Steven J. Spear tackled this challenge head-on when writing this book.
+When Kim made DevOps mainstream with [The Phoenix Project](/books/book-41-1-the-phoenix-project/) in 2013, he was actually showing us the tip of an immense iceberg.
 What he called DevOps at the time was actually a subset of a much broader perspective that could be applied to any type of work and problem-solving.
 It was time to give this movement a new name, something more general that could be used on a much bigger scale than only between Dev and Ops teams.

-This new movement gives us new words to break free from the shackles of "Dev" and "Ops".
-Here, we talk about social circuitry, the winning zone vs the danger zone, and the three layers of work.
+In their new philosophy gravitating around "Social Circuitry", the authors give us new words to break free from the shackles of "Dev" and "Ops".
+Here, we talk about the "winning zone", the "danger zone", coherence, coupling, the three layers of work, and the various "-ion" methods that help Layer 3 workers to wire their organizations with intent.

 {{< figure src="/img/wiring-layers.png" position="center" caption="The three layers of work" >}}

-As a physicist, I am seduced by this new way of thinking.
+As a student of Physics, I am seduced by this new way of thinking.
 It is as if Kim and Spear managed to write the unifying equations that tie all the different work improvement movements of the past in one simple, coherent toolbox.
+See in the figure below how they were able to generalize and simplify a multitude existing concepts through the lens of slowification, simplification and amplification:

 {{< figure src="/img/wiring-practices.png" position="center" caption="How different practices slowify, simplify, or amplify" >}}